sendersk/budget-app/README.md

 ## Description

 It is a budget application created for educational purposes.
 The current version includes adding income and expenses along with amounts.
-Total income is shown in the field ** Income ** and total expenditure is shown in the field ** Expenses **.
-The difference between your income and expenses is immediately displayed under the ** Your Balance ** field.
+Total income is shown in the field **Income** and total expenditure is shown in the field **Expenses**.
+The difference between your income and expenses is immediately displayed under **Your Balance** field.
 Additionally income and expenses will be saved in the local browser's memory.

 ## Available Scripts